← All Guides

 When Does a Monthly Pill Box Make Sense?

-5. MEDca Monthly Pill Box
+5. MEDca Monthly Pill Organizer

 "A useful visual reference for once-daily medications — not a reminder system, but a reliable organizational tool."

 Its limitation is the same as any manual organizer: it does not remind, alert, or notify.
 For a senior with a once-daily medication who simply loses track of whether they took their pill, the visual check of "is today's compartment empty?" is often enough.
-For anything more complex, upgrade to the Sagely or an automatic dispenser.
+For anything more complex, upgrade to the Sagely Active or an automatic dispenser.

 Pros